Venezuela's vice president says he's target of assassination plot

 "They will not manage it against either of us...
 Don't be surprised by actions that are taken in coming hours and coming days.
 Criminals infiltrating our country can't ask for mercy."

 Chavez named Maduro as his preferred successor before he went to Cuba in early December for surgery, his fourth operation in 18 months for an undisclosed form of cancer in his pelvis that was first diagnosed in mid-2011.

 Officials say he is in "good spirits" but no date has been set for his return home.
-Maduro said he and the energy minister would travel to Havana on Wednesday to see Chavez.
+Maduro said he and the Energy Minister Rafael Ramirez would travel to Havana on Wednesday to see Chavez.

 Uncertainty over the 58-year-old president's fragile health has raised the specter of political instability in the deeply polarized South American country of 29 million people.

-During his 14 years in power, Chavez has repeatedly accused Venezuela's "traitorous" opposition leaders of plotting to kill him, but offered little proof.
+In his 14 years in power, Chavez has repeatedly accused Venezuela's "traitorous" opposition leaders of plotting to kill him, but has offered little proof.

 The opposition says the charges are a smokescreen to distract from Venezuela's daily problems such a shortages of staple goods, high inflation and one of the worst crime rates in the world.

 "Now Maduro comes with the little story that we want to see an attempt against his life and that of Al Capone," opposition leader Henrique Capriles said on Twitter, referring to Cabello as the Prohibition-era U.S. gangster.
 "Absolute nonsense!"

 Both the opposition and the ruling Socialist Party had originally planned large marches for Wednesday January 23.

 It is an emotive date for Venezuelans that recalls the day in 1958 when military dictator Marcos Perez Jimenez fled the country amid widespread riots and a coup by rebel soldiers.